huy/bash_vim_tmux_quickstart/react_state_vs_props.md

 ## State vs props

-**props**
+**state vs props**

 Props which is passed when instantiating component is immutable.
+State on the other hand is mutable.

     const scaleNames = {
       c: 'Celsius',